Fiske Warren: Single tax experiments

-Married life
+Personal life

-On May 14, 1891, he married Gretchen Osgood, daughter of Dr. Hamilton and Margaret Cushing (Pearmain) Osgood at Trinity Church in Boston.
-The Rev. Dr. Phillips Brooks performed the ceremony.
+On May 14, 1891, he married Gretchen Osgood, daughter of Dr. Hamilton Osgood and Margaret Cushing (Pearmain) Osgood at Trinity Church in Boston.
 The Osgoods were a well-known Beacon Hill family that claimed a direct genealogical line to Anne Hutchinson and John Quincy Adams.
-Their country house in Harvard, Massachusetts, was added to the National Register of Historic Places in 1996.
+The couple originally lived in apartments on Chestnut Street in Boston, but moved to a large house at 8 Mount Vernon Place.
+They had a second home at Tahanto Farm in Harvard, Massachusetts and a seashore house at Mattapoisett, Massachusetts.
+Gretchen was an acknowledged society leader in Boston.
+The couple had three children, Rachel, Marjorie, and Hamilton.